 So let’s have a look at what’s under the hood, the engines of these iconic timepieces.
 Both brands have come a long way in terms of precision and chronometry.
 Both have spent a lot of money, time and effort on improving their movements and the results are impressive.
 In fact, both can be regarded as best in class and productions numbers are roughly comparable.
 So let’s see how they compare based on the specs…

-SPECS – Both the Omega calibre 8800 and the Rolex calibre 3135 are in-house developed and manufactured movements, both are automatically wound, both feature a date indication, both wind bi-directional, both feature hack or stop seconds, and both are Chronometer-certified by COSC.
-So far, everything seems pretty comparable and even both feature a free-sprung balance.
+SPECS – Both the Omega calibre 8800 and the Rolex calibre 3135 are in-house developed and manufactured movements, both are automatically wound, both feature a date indication, both have bi-directional winding, both feature hacking or stop seconds, and both are Chronometer-certified by COSC.
+So far, everything seems pretty comparable and both models even feature a free-sprung balance.

 But then come the differences… 55 hours of autonomy when fully wound for the Omega, while the Rolex stops after 48 hours.
-No major difference, but the 55 hours just gives you a bit more of ‘freedom’ to leave the watch for more than two days at your nightstand before wearing it again (without having to set and wind it.)
+No major difference, but the 55 hours just gives you a bit more ‘freedom’ to leave the watch for more than two days on your nightstand before wearing it again (without having to set and wind it).

-MASTER CHRONOMETER – Besides the Si14 balance and balance spring, Omega has invested a lot in developing new metal alloys for many other parts in the movement that, when subjected to magnetism, will influence the watch’ precision drastically.
-Here Omega outshines Rolex, as they guarantee their Master Chronometer watches (the process is fully explained in this video) to withstand magnetic fields of no less than 15,000 Gauss.
-Rolex does not mention anything about antimagnetic properties, but unofficially some movement manufacturers use 1,000 Gauss for a-magnetic properties.
-I expect Rolex to be a-magnetic to at least 1,000 Gauss for all their watches, but since Rolex does not communicate about many things, this is an assumption and nothing more (edited).
+MASTER CHRONOMETER – Besides the Si14 balance and balance spring, Omega has invested a lot in developing new metal alloys for many other parts in the movement that, when subjected to magnetism, will influence the watch’s precision drastically.
+Here Omega outshines Rolex, as it guarantees their Master Chronometer watches (the process is fully explained in this video) to withstand magnetic fields of no less than 15,000 Gauss.
+Rolex does not mention anything about anti-magnetic properties; unofficially some movement manufacturers use 1,000 Gauss for a-magnetic properties.
+I expect Rolex to be a-magnetic to at least 1,000 Gauss for all its watches, but since Rolex does not communicate about many things, this is an assumption and nothing more.